Introduction - Intent, Implementation and Impact

 Curriculum Impact: Reading

-Pupils are invited to complete an online questionnaire about their reading habits which include stating the types of texts they read and the genres of story they enjoy.
+Students are invited to complete an online questionnaire about their reading habits which include stating the types of texts they read and the genres of story they enjoy.
 This allows teachers and leaders to encourage reading of various mediums during break and lunch times and the purchase of favoured genres for those who like to read hard copy texts.
-Pupils also engage in 15 minutes of quiet reading at the beginning of each English lesson.
+Students also engage in 15 minutes of quiet reading at the beginning of each English lesson.

 Curriculum Impact: Destinations